mukmookk/mukmookk/README.md

 ## 👯 Let's Collaborate

 If you're a student interested in Data Engineering, feel free to reach out!
 There's always room for collaborative learning and mutual growth.
 Who knows, we might create something spectacular one day!

----

-"Data is the new science.
-Big Data holds the answers." - Patrick Gelsinger

----